Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

 \begin{thm} If $(\C_\oi, \M) \in\Obj\UD$, then the induced $\mC\in \Mor\UD$.
-Moreover, $\mC\circ \eval^0 $ is ud-homotopic to $\eval^1$. \end{thm}
+Moreover, $\mC \diamond \eval^0 $ is ud-homotopic to $\eval^1$. \end{thm}

 \begin{proof} The first half is basically known already.
 The conditions (II-3) (II-2) (II-1) for $\mC$ are just consequences of Proposition \ref{from-pseudo-isotopies-to-A-infty_property_prop} (a) (b) (c) respectively.
 Besides, the condition (II-4) holds as $\mC_{1,0}=\id$.
 Finally, the (II-5) holds by Remark \ref{Gapped_mC_precise-rmk}.
-Hence, $\mC\in \Mor \UD$, and actually any $\mC^\ab\in\Mor\UD$.
+Hence, $\mC\in \Mor \UD$ and also $\mC^\ab\in\Mor\UD$.

-Now, we aim to show $\mC\circ \eval^0$ is ud-homotopic to $\eval^1$.
+Now, we aim to show $\mC \diamond \eval^0$ is ud-homotopic to $\eval^1$.
 Write $\M=1\otimes \m^s +ds\otimes \mc^s$ and denote by $\M^\tri=1\otimes \m^1+ds\otimes \frac{d}{ds}$ the trivial pseudo-isotopy about $\m^1$ (Example \ref{trivial-pseudo-isotopy-ex}).
-By Definition \ref{ud-homotopic-defn}, our goal is to find a morphism $\F$ in $\UD$ from $(\C_\oi, \M)$ to $(\C_\oi, \M^\tri)$ so that $\eval^{\tri,0}\circ \F= \mC\circ \eval^0$ and $\eval^{\tri,1}\circ \F=\eval^1$.
+By Definition \ref{ud-homotopic-defn}, our goal is to find a morphism $\F$ in $\UD$ from $(\C_\oi, \M)$ to $(\C_\oi, \M^\tri)$ so that $\eval^{\tri,0} \F= \mC\diamond \eval^0$ and $\eval^{\tri,1} \F=\eval^1$.
 (For clarity, the symbols $\eval^{\tri,i}$ are used for the evaluation maps about the trivial pseudo-isotopy $\M^\tri$).
 Now, we define